newrelic/csec-node-agent/README.md

 ## Installation and Getting Started

-Typically, most users use the version auto-installed by the APM agent.
+Typically, most users use the version auto-installed by the [New Relic Node.js agent](https://github.com/newrelic/node-newrelic).
 You can see agent install instructions [here](https://github.com/newrelic/node-newrelic#installation-and-getting-started).

 In some cases, installing a specific version is ideal.
 For example, new features or major changes might be released via a major version update to this module, prior to inclusion in the main New Relic Node.js Agent.